 The Car Connection Jaguar F-Pace Overview

-MORE: Read our 2017 Jaguar F-Pace review
+MORE: Read our 2022 Jaguar F-Pace review

-All-wheel drive is also standard on the F-Pace.
-It's a system shared with the XE and XF sedans, where it's an option.
+All-wheel drive is standard on the F-Pace.
+It's a system shared with the XF sedan, where it's an option.
 The system uses a central multi-plate clutch and a chain drive to shift power from the rear wheels to the front, at up to a 50/50 split.
 The actual power split is figured by the car's traction- and stability-control systems.
 There's a related system that enables three adaptive modes for the all-wheel-drive system's operation on slippery surfaces, and another function that's effectively a low-speed launch and cruise control.

-The F-Pace has up to 8.4 inches of ground clearance, and approach and departure angles of 25.5 degrees and 25.7 degrees, front and rear.
+The F-Pace has up to 8.4 inches of ground clearance, and approach and departure angles of 22.5 degrees and 22.9 degrees, front and rear.
 It can wade through water up to 20.7 inches high.

 For ride and handling, the F-Pace uses variable-ratio electric power steering and a suspension made mostly from aluminum, with double control arms at the front and a multi-link rear, with integral links in a rear subframe.
 Adaptive dampers are an option, and can be configured in the F-Pace's driving-mode programming.
-The F-Pace has electronic torque vectoring across its rear wheels, which range from 18 to 22 inches.
+The F-Pace has electronic torque vectoring across its rear wheels, which range from 19 to 22 inches.